-- 2.5.5 The laboratory name shall be identified on pre-printed laboratory documents. - 2.5.6 Each laboratory document entry shall be dated with the month/day/year (e.g., 01/01/2000) and signed (or initialed) by the individual(s) responsible for performing the recorded activity at the time the activity is recorded. - 2.5.7 Notations on laboratory documents shall be recorded in ink. - 2.5.8 Corrections to laboratory data reporting forms and raw data shall be made by drawing single lines through the errors and entering the correct information.
+- 2.5.5 The laboratory name shall be identified on pre-printed laboratory documents. - 2.5.6 Each laboratory document entry shall be dated in the format MM/DD/YYYY (e.g., 01/01/2000) and signed (or initialed) by the individual(s) responsible for performing the recorded activity at the time the activity is recorded. - 2.5.7 Notations on laboratory documents shall be recorded in ink. - 2.5.8 Corrections to laboratory data reporting forms and raw data shall be made by drawing single lines through the errors and entering the correct information.
 Information shall not be obliterated or rendered unreadable.
-Corrections and additions to information shall be signed (or initialed) and dated. - 2.5.9 Unused portions of laboratory documents shall be lined-out. - 2.5.10 Pages in bound and unbound logbooks shall be sequentially numbered. - 2.5.11 Instrument-specific run logs shall be maintained to enable the reconstruction of run sequences. - 2.5.12 Logbook entries shall be in chronological order. - 2.5.13 Logbook entries shall include only one SDG per page, except in the event where SDGs "share" Quality Control (QC) samples (e.g., instrument run logs and extraction logs).
+Corrections and additions to information shall be signed (or initialed) and dated. - 2.5.9 Unused portions of laboratory documents shall be lined-out. - 2.5.10 Pages in bound and unbound logbooks shall be sequentially numbered. - 2.5.11 Instrument-specific run logs shall be maintained to enable the reconstruction of run sequences. - 2.5.12 Logbook entries shall be in chronological order. - 2.5.13 Logbook entries shall include only one SDG per page, except in the event where SDGs "share" Quality Control (QC) samples (e.g., instrument run logs and extraction logs). - 2.5.14 Information inserted into laboratory documents shall be affixed permanently in-place.
+The individual responsible for inserting information shall sign and date across the insert and logbook page at the time information is inserted. - 2.5.15 Each page in bound and unbound logbooks shall be dated (MM/DD/YYYY) and signed (no initials) at the bottom by the individual recording the activity (if a single entry is made on a page) or by the last individual recording information on the page (if multiple entries are on the same page). - 2.5.16 The Contractor shall document disposal or retention of Government furnished samples, remaining portions of samples, and prepared samples.